-communicate effectively, either in written or oral format,

-understand the fundamental concepts, methods and applications of the natural and life Sciences and their impact on human experience, examine and understand human behavior in different theoretical, societal, cultural and/or institutional contexts, and think critically, apply abstract concepts, and draw conclusions from course concepts.
+- communicate effectively, either in written or oral format, - understand the fundamental concepts and applications of the natural and life sciences, - analyze and understand the influence of different environmental, social and cultural contexts in shaping human thought and behavior, and - think critically, apply abstract concepts, and draw conclusions from course concepts.

-The following courses constitute the general education courses and available electives followed by those courses offered by the college that are specialized in nature and not part of general education.
+Listed below are courses that comprise the required and elective general education components of the College's programs as well as courses that are specialized in nature and not part of the general education component.